-People say television has increased people's awareness of politics to make elections more fair and accessible.
-However, I think TV has had a negative impact because it promotes a superficial image and provides content that will give the TV station good ratings.
+People argue television has increased awareness of politics to create more fair and accessible elections.
+However, I think TV has had a negative impact on politics because it promotes a superficial image of candidates and provides dumbed down content mainly to boost a TV station's ratings.

 Since 1952, television has played a major role in presidential elections.
 Television allows candidates to reach a broad number of people, and personalities, to help push along their campaigns.
 Campaigns help the candidates just as much as the voters.
 The candidates get to be identified, and known to the voters, and the voters get to hear and see how a specific candidate identifies with their needs and wants.
 The best way to get this information out there is through the most used form of media, television.